Get exam ready for GCSE (9-1) English Literature - Part 4

-Developing a personal response – ask yourself the following questions when you respond to an extract or even a quotation:
+Suggest your students ask themselves the following questions when they respond to an extract or even a quotation:

 - How does this make me feel?